paulvivier/status/README.md

 [ [Paintings](http://www.vivier.net/paintings) ] -
 [ [Contact](http://www.vivier.net/contact) ]

+### Oct 31, 2025 - Hallows Eve
+Watch out for Jason.
+Finished an oil pastel drawing over one o the charcoal drawings from the tower.
+This one had the shadow of the tower in it, which I kind of like.
+I'm working with a 24 colors set which is doesn't quite have the colors that I prefer, but these work.
+The final image almost has a polaroid quality to it, with halos of non-related colors.
+I'm declaring a success and moving on to the next.
+Running out of white though, so I've place an order for some since there is no real art supply store in Roanoke.
+Grumble, grumble.

 ### Oct 29, 2025 - What is my motivation
 The motivations are in the medium, it seems.
 Do I need to go deeper than that, or is it simply as shallow as the medium that I'm using?
 Paper thin.
 Its only a wafer thin.
 Spending some time with my sketches from the tower today.